CrossRef/dul-authority-tool/doc/intro.md

 #### Failure

  - Will return error codes from `validate` if the certificate isn't valid.
+ - Will return error if Produce ID doesn't exist.
  - Will return "Error: Can't connect to bucket" if it's not possible to upload the key.